NivethithaJM/jira-bitbucket-mcp/README.md

 - Install any new dependencies
 - Rebuild the project
 - Stop any running MCP servers
-- Start a new MCP server
-- Ask you to restart your IDE
+- Ask you to restart your IDE (MCP server will start automatically)

 ### 📋 Manual Setup